trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

    };
    ```

-1. Replace your poke function with theses lines :
+1. Replace your poke function with theses lines:

    ```ligolang
    @entry